LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 ^^^^^^^^^^^^^^^^

 During our sprint 1 standup, we discussed our completed project outlines and upcoming work.
-Here are Paul’s items:
+Here are Paul's items:

 **What was accomplished:** The Expense Tracker project outline was completed and the preliminary features have been set.
-Concerns about Rocket’s nonexistent user authentication were discussed and ultimately it was determined that Paul will build his own user authentication.
+Concerns about Rocket's nonexistent user authentication were discussed and ultimately it was determined that Paul will build his own user authentication.

 **What is planned next:** User stories will be written and prioritized.